top of page

 “‘Up here?’”

 Xander became skeptical.
 His cellmate didn’t look like a barbarian, but there was no way to know for sure.
-“If those people out there are called the Korvok, then what does that make you?”
+“If those people out there are the Korvok, then what does that make you?”

 “I’m not one of them.”